Homotopy Hubbard Trees for post-singularly finite exponential maps: Background on the dynamics of exponential maps

-\begin{Thm}[Classification of post-singularly finite exponential maps] For every preperiodic external address $\ad{s}$ starting with the entry $0$, there is a unique post-singularly finite exponential map such that the dynamic ray at external address $\ad{s}$ lands at the singular value.
+One of the main goals of this paper is to classify post-singularly finite exponential maps in terms of their abstract Hubbard Trees.
+A different classification of psf exponential maps has already been obtained in \cite[Theorems 2.6 and 2.7]{LSV}. \begin{Thm}[Classification of post-singularly finite exponential maps, \cite{LSV}] For every preperiodic external address $\ad{s}$ starting with the entry $0$, there is a unique post-singularly finite exponential map such that the dynamic ray at external address $\ad{s}$ lands at the singular value.

 Every post-singularly finite exponential map is associated in this way to a positive finite number of preperiodic external addresses starting with $0$.
 Two such external addresses $\ad{s}$ and $\ad{s}'$ are associated to the same exponential map if and only if $\It(\ad{s}'~\vert~\ad{s})=\It(\ad{s}~\vert~\ad{s})$. \end{Thm}